 Once all requirements are met and the applicant's file is complete, the file will be reviewed for admission.
 The applicant will be informed of the admissions decision in writing.
-If admitted, the applicant's file will be for documents required for the visa application.
+If admitted, International Programs and Services will issue visa paperwork to allow the applicant to apply for a visa.
 International Programs and Services will contact the student regarding the next steps in the process.

 All F-1 students are required by law to be enrolled in a full-time course load.
-It is the international student's responsibility to maintain the validity of the I-20, passport, visa and I-94.
+It is the international student's responsibility to maintain the validity of the I-20, passport, visa, and I-94.
 It is the international student's responsibility to be aware of all expiration dates and allow ample time for renewal/extensions.
 International students are responsible for understanding the consequences of not abiding by their student visa regulations.